hajimes/mmh3/README.md

 ## How to Cite This Library

-If you use this library in your research, it would be much appreciated it if you would cite the following paper published in the [_Journal of Open Source Software_](https://joss.theoj.org):
+If you use this library in your research, it would be appreciated if you could cite the following paper published in the
+[_Journal of Open Source Software_](https://joss.theoj.org):

 Hajime Senuma.
 2025.